kubeshop/monokle/README.md

 ## Core Features

-- ⚡ Quickly get a high-level view of your manifests, their contained resources and relationships
+- ⚡ Quickly get a high-level view of your manifests, their contained resources, and relationships
 - ✅ Validate resources using OPA policy rules
 - 🖊️ Easily edit resources without having to learn or look up yaml syntax
 - 🔨 Refactor resources with maintained integrity of names and references